JaTester001/JaTester001/README.md

 - 👀 I’m interested in testing.
 - 🌱 I’m currently learning testing.
 - 💞️ I’m looking to collaborate on people who need a testers.
-- 📫 How to reach me by phone nr 0048780161715 or e-mail address: annalidiaprzebinda@gmail.com.
+- 📫 How to reach me?
+By phone nr 0048780161715 or e-mail address: annalidiaprzebinda@gmail.com.

 <!---
 JaTester001/JaTester001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.